 Old MacDonald’s Farm is special.
 It is the only facility of its kind in the Midwest.
 It is publicly owned by the Cedar Rapids Park system and admission is always free to all visitors.
 During the 2019 season over 115,000 people visited Old MacDonald’s Farm.

 Phase 1 was completed January 2020 thanks to our generous donors!

-Rollin’ Recmobile I has just completed its second summer bringing fun to 13 different CR Parks each week.
+Rollin’ Recmobile I has completed its second summer bringing fun to 13 different CR Parks each week.
 During Summer 2021, over 3,298 youth were served by the program, a 35% increase over summer 2020.
 School supplies were distributed to 820 youth and 25 hot meals and snack meals were distributed daily with Friday numbers increasing to 40 each.
-Rollin’ Rec currently partners with 41 different organizations, providing crafts; recreational games and activities; reading access and meals to families across Cedar Rapids.
+Rollin’ Rec currently partners with 41 different organizations to provide crafts, recreational games and activities, and reading access and meals to families across Cedar Rapids.

 Rollin’ Recmobile II hit the streets in Summer 2022.
 Thousands of Cedar Rapids citizens have enjoyed fun youth and recreational programming, food insecurity support and great collaboration activities with various community partners via their neighborhood park visits from the Rollin’ Recmobile team.
 The Rollin’ Recmobile fleet is another proud accomplishment supported by Cedar Rapids Parks Foundation and our Friends of CR Parks!

 The August 2020 derecho had a devastating and lasting impact on our entire community.
 Daniels Park is no exception as shown in these before and after photos.

 ReLeaf for Parks is a concerted effort to not only replant but maintain 8,175 trees in 38 Cedar Rapids parks.
 It’s easy to overlook costly watering requirements for a tree to establish itself during the critical years after replanting so the reforest project has our full support.